 If you are wondering about the best time of year to visit Costa Rica, it probably depends on your choice of activities!
 Most activities can be done throughout the year, but a couple have an ideal season.
 Keep reading for an introduction to the things to do in Costa Rica, and head over to this blog post where we break down the best time to visit Costa Rica.

 Eating local takes on a wonderful new meaning in Costa Rica because it includes chocolate!
 Not just beloved today, chocolate in Costa Rica has a rich history.
 Like the Aztecs and Mayans, ancient civilizations used the sacred crop as currency, ceremonial drinks, and dessert.
-A Chocolate Tour is great for all ages, where you can learn more about the process that takes the bitter cacao beans to a delicious chocolate bar.
+A Chocolate Tour is great for all ages - the ideal activity when on a Costa Rica Family Vacation - where you can learn more about the process that takes the bitter cacao beans to a delicious chocolate bar.

 - Where to take a chocolate tour: The cacao plant is native to Costa Rica and is grown in many regions, including the provinces of Guanacaste, Alajuela, Talamanca, Cartago, and Puntarenas.
 In the late-1970s, a fungus wiped out 80 – 95% of cacao production until the Tropical Agricultural Research and Higher Education Center (CATIE) developed trees immune to the fungus.
 Chocolate production has now made a resurgence in Costa Rica, and new farms have sprouted on the Caribbean Coast and the Osa Peninsula.